-Standing in front of Cork’s City Hall on an overcast morning last Friday – as she has done every week for several months now – student climate activist Saoi O’Connor isn’t holding up your typical protest placard.
+Standing in front of Cork’s City Hall on an overcast morning last Friday – as they have done every week for several months now – student climate activist Saoi O’Connor isn’t holding up your typical protest placard.

 The government isn’t implored to act, there’s no clever wordplay or reference to dinosaurs’ perception of time.
 Instead, there is solely a simple statement of fact in both literal and metaphorical black and white: ‘The Emperor Has No Clothes’.

-Many of those who pass by ask her about its meaning, and she answers with a fairy-tale.
+Many of those who pass by ask them about its meaning, and they answer with a fairy-tale.
 “So the emperor gets this fancy tailor to come in and make him the finest set of clothes that he can,” Saoi explains to The Green News.

 “And the tailor says to him, ‘these clothes are invisible, you can only see them if you are incredibly charming, wise, and talented’.
-The emperor replies, ‘Oh yes, they’re wonderful, I can see them, they’re beautiful,’” she continues.
+The emperor replies, ‘Oh yes, they’re wonderful, I can see them, they’re beautiful,’” they continue.